GetDKAN/dkan_workflow/README.md

 ```

 ## Known issues:

 * Transitions config and Emails templates for "Original Author" could not be
  exported due to a bug in workbench_email.
 * Behat tests uses [hhs_implementation](https://github.com/NuCivic/dkanextension/tree/hhs_implementation)
  dkanextension instead of the master branch.
+* Support for OG while sending emails is supported but not clearly documented.

 ## Documentation